Metaliteracy and AI to be Featured in Keynote at the XI INTERNATIONAL SYMPOSIUM ON CURRICULUM AND EDUCATIONAL POLICIES

 This first lecture will trace the origins of the metaliteracy framework in relation to changing conceptions of information literacy and revolutionary changes in the social information environment.
 We will explore the evolution of metaliteracy as a distinct model with core components that include a focus on learning domains, active learner roles, associated characteristics, and reinforcing goals and learning objectives.

-Prestige Lecture 2: Open Pedagogy and Metaliteracy with Pros.
+Prestige Lecture 2: Open Pedagogy and Metaliteracy with Profs.
 Trudi Jacobson and Tom Mackey

 Tuesday 8 March 2022 8:00AM-9:00AM (Eastern time).
 Register here: